kubeshop/tracetest/docs/docs/live-examples/opentelemetry-store/use-cases/user-purchasing-products.md

   - ./checkout.yaml
 ```

-By having test, transaction and environment files in the same directory, now we can call the CLI and execute this transaction:
+By having the test, transaction and environment files in the same directory, we can call the CLI and execute this transaction:

 ```sh
 tracetest test run -d transaction.yaml -e user-buying-products.env --wait-for-result